 Currently studying and training in forestry, arboriculture, woodland management and tree surveying, I’m thoroughly enjoying my tree journey (with a particular fondness for ancient and veteran trees).
 I tried rope climbing in 2020 with an arborist friend, and felt naturally comfortable being up in the canopy.
 It had given me a completely different perspective of seeing the earth from a tree’s point of view.
-I definitely see myself scaling trees in the near future, and being a petite Southeast Asian female entering a male-dominated UK forestry and arboriculture industry also made it extra significant to me.
+There are just so many different fields in tree-related work that interest me, but also by just being a petite Southeast Asian female entering a (white) male-dominated UK forestry and arboriculture industry, makes it extra significant to me.

 I love the fact that trees are the oldest living organisms on this planet; they were here way before the dinosaurs, and still live on today.
 I feel this great connection with trees; when I’m among them they would whisper with their leaves rustling in the wind.
 When I put my hand on their bark I can feel their spirit pulsing through my veins.
 When they open up their leaves towards the sun I feel that same warmth tingling on my face.
 This intrinsic connection makes it even more real.